 Tinymile – The game-changer of non-contact and ecological deliveries

 Ignacio Tartavull tired of waiting for the robots that should have come in 2020, started making prototypes in his condo.
 That’s where Tinymile took its first breath – Canada’s future of no-contact, sustainable, artificially intelligent, on-demand delivery.
 Soon after, revolutionary brains from four different backgrounds came together to form the core team:

 Ignacio Tartavull, the Founder, ex Uber autonomous group (ATG)

 Charles Javelona, COO, ex founder of a recruiting company that served fortune 500 companies

 Patrick Martinson, Head of Hardware and former Co-founder of Clearpath Robotics

-What does the future hold in store?
+What does the future hold in store for robot delivery?

 Tinymile, currently based in Toronto, is gradually increasing the number of restaurants that it can serve to reduce delivery fees while maintaining non-contact deliveries.
 The team plans to expand across Canada with more versions of Geoffrey in action.
 Additionally, Tinymile plans on hiring and training candidates with disabilities to control and drive the robots remotely.